What Is Two Stroke Engine?

 The Two Stroke Engine does consists of two ports; inlet and outlet.
 The inlet port is used to suck the air from the atmosphere.
-(If the two stroke engine uses the diesel as its source then the engine will suck the air as its source.
-If the two stroke engine uses petrol as its source then the engine will suck the air-fuel mixture as its source).
+(If the engine uses the diesel as its source then the engine will suck the air as its source.
+If the engine uses petrol as its source then the engine will suck the air-fuel mixture as its source).

 At the time of sucking the air or air-fuel mixture, the piston will be at Bottom Dead Centre (at the bottom-most position of the cylinder that piston can move), the air or air-fuel mixture will enter into the cylinder through the bottom side of the piston and moves to the top of the piston through the transfer port.
 So, this process is called Suction Process.

 As soon as the air enters into the top of the piston, the inlet port will be closed automatically and the piston will move to the Top Dead Center (a topmost position that the piston can move upside) by compressing the entered air.
 As the piston is compressing the air, it is called Compression Process.